backupbrew/switchbrew/Software Keyboard.md

 |                    |           |                      |                                                                                                     |

 See [\#Runtime](#Runtime "wikilink").
-In the storage, the first u32 is the retval, while the second u32 is the ReplyType.
+In the storage, the first u32 is the State, while the second u32 is the ReplyType.
 The rest is the reply-specific data.

 The replies with name "\*Utf8" contain an UTF-8 string in the reply